lokeshjr/spacex-api-postman-automation/README.md

 * newman
   - generates html reports
 * .gitignore
-* codecept.conf.js
 * package.json
 * package-lock.json

-# Running the tests locally from CLI -
+# Running the tests locally from newman CLI -

 First you would need to install the node packages/ dependencies in the package.json file.